It’s that time of the year again!

 Just like Uncle Ben always said, “With great power comes great responsibility.”

 Of course, make sure you donate within your means.
-After all, if you can’t help yourself, how can you help others, so don’t feel pressured to donate if you’re not financially able to.
+After all, if you can’t help yourself, how can you help others, don’t feel pressured to donate if you’re not financially able to.

-Tip 5: Parents Relief
+Tip 5: Parent Relief & Grandparent Caregiver Relief

 I get nice, warm meals from my mother, and whenever something breaks in the house, my father and I would help repair it together.